Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 Office of the Comptroller of the Currency (OCC)National banks, federal savings associations

-Statelevel regulatorsSpecific activities like money transmission
+State-level regulatorsSpecific activities like money transmission

-CanadaCanadian Securities Administrators (CSA)Investments, securities
+CanadaCanadian Securities Administrators (CSA)Investments and securities

 Financial Consumer Agency of Canada (FCAC)Consumer protection

-Brazilian Securities and Exchange Commission (CVM)Investments, securities
+Brazilian Securities and Exchange Commission (CVM)Investments and securities

 ColombiaSuperintendencia Financiera de Colombia (SFC)Financial institutions

-EuropeEuropean UnionEuropean Banking Authority (EBA)Banking, payments
+EuropeEuropean UnionEuropean Banking Authority (EBA)Banking and payments

-European Securities and Markets Authority (ESMA)Investments, securities
+European Securities and Markets Authority (ESMA)Investments and securities

 National regulators within each member state (e.g., FCA UK)Various financial activities

-China Securities Regulatory Commission (CSRC)Investments, securities
+China Securities Regulatory Commission (CSRC)Investments and securities

-IndiaReserve Bank of India (RBI)Banks, payment systems
+IndiaReserve Bank of India (RBI)Banks and payment systems

-JapanFinancial Services Agency (FSA)Financial institutions, activities
+JapanFinancial Services Agency (FSA)Financial institutions and activities

 Various structures by countryVaries, often central banks, finance ministries

-Financial Sector Conduct Authority (FSCA)Financial institutions, activities
+Financial Sector Conduct Authority (FSCA)Financial institutions and activities

-Capital Markets Authority (CMA)Investments, securities
+Capital Markets Authority (CMA)Investments and securities

-Securities and Exchange Commission (SEC)Investments, securities
+Securities and Exchange Commission (SEC)Investments and securities

 Other countriesSimilar structures emergingVaries, often central banks, finance ministries

-Securities and Commodities Authority (SCA)Investments, securities
+Securities and Commodities Authority (SCA)Investments and securities

 Financial Services Regulatory Authority (FSRA)Specific financial activities

-Capital Market Authority (CMA)Investments, securities
+Capital Markets Authority (CMA)Investments and securities

 CTA-1_-Create-A-Fintech-App-Disrupt-The-Market